 Why CJR matters

-CJR is the longest-running mandatory CMMI bundled payment model and the operational foundation for everything that follows in Medicare's bundled payment evolution.
-For nearly a decade, Atlanta MSA hospitals have operated under CJR, and in that time, hip and knee replacement programs across the region have been fundamentally restructured: pre-operative optimization, rapid-recovery protocols, reduced SNF utilization, stronger home health partnerships, and improved care coordination.
+CJR was the longest-running mandatory CMMI bundled payment model and the operational foundation for everything that follows in Medicare's bundled payment evolution.
+From April 1, 2016 through December 31, 2024, Atlanta MSA hospitals operated under CJR, and in that time, hip and knee replacement programs across the region were fundamentally restructured: pre-operative optimization, rapid-recovery protocols, reduced SNF utilization, stronger home health partnerships, and improved care coordination.
 These operational changes were not voluntary, they were the necessary response to mandatory 90-day episode accountability.
-As CJR sunsets December 31, 2025 and TEAM takes effect January 1, 2026 with its different design, the lessons of CJR will directly inform how Atlanta hospitals, and Georgia hospitals more broadly, navigate the next phase of bundled payment.
-CJR's legacy is twofold: a body of operational best practices that has reshaped joint replacement care, and a proof-of-concept that mandatory bundled payment can drive meaningful change in Medicare.
+Now that CJR has concluded and TEAM took effect January 1, 2026 with its different design, the lessons of CJR directly inform how Atlanta hospitals, and Georgia hospitals more broadly, navigate the next phase of bundled payment.
+CJR's legacy is twofold: a body of operational best practices that reshaped joint replacement care, and a proof-of-concept, validated by about $112.7 million in net Medicare savings, that mandatory bundled payment can drive meaningful change in Medicare.

 Find personalized help navigating Medicare bundled payment programs at brevy.com.